 My parents took me out of school when I was 13.
 I have a GED (passed at 16 years old), an A.A.
 (Seattle Central Community College), a B.A.
 (University of Washington), a J.D.
 (Seattle University School of Law), an MSc (University of Oxford), and an LL.M (UC Berkeley School of Law).
-I am a member of the New Hampshire Bar and the Washington DC Bar.
+I am a member of the New Hampshire Bar, Vermont Bar, and the Washington DC Bar.

-Since I was 13, I wanted to be a hacker.
-I am a Certified Ethical Hacker (CEH), a Cylance Security Professional, Comptia Security+ certified, and a certified Junior Penetration Tester.
-I am also a Certified Information Privacy Professional (CIPP/US).
+Since I was 13, I have been a hobbyist hacker.
+Now, I am a Certified Information Systems Security Professional (CISSP), Certified Ethical Hacker (CEH), Certified Information Privacy Professional (CIPP/US), a Cylance Security Professional, Comptia Security+ certified, and a certified Junior Penetration Tester.
 Certifications in the infosec industry provide assurance to employers and others in the industry that a certain level of technical proficiency has been met.
-These certifications demonstrate an intermediate proficiency in technical infosec subjects.
+These certifications demonstrate that i’m an expert in the field.

 infosec.lawyer is the galvanization of my interest and experience in infosec, law, policy, and design.